tlh45342/bin2load/README.md

 I am attempting to get this to run on Windows; Linux; Mac.
 I can't test it directly for Mac.

 This version:
-This version only has some minor cosmetic updates.
+This version only has some minor cosmetic adjustments.
 I have manipulated the "Makefile" a bit And I have update main.c to include for a "--version" argument.

 # Getting: